Course overview

 Career outcomes

 Graduate with the skills needed to thrive in a booming industry and help secure our digital future.
-Australian Government employment projections predict a 38.9% growth for database and systems administrators and ICT security specialists for the five years from November 2021 to November 2026*.
-Take advantage of this huge demand for cyber security specialists with the Bachelor of Cyber Security at Deakin.
+Information communications technology (ICT) professional roles in Australia are projected to grow by 24.7% or 100,100 new jobs by 2034 – including 15,700 new roles for ICT security specialists.* Take advantage of this huge demand for cyber security specialists with the Bachelor of Cyber Security at Deakin.

 As a graduate you may find employment in one of the following roles: